mattdevelops/rss-to-discord/README.md

 1. Ensure you have [Python 3](https://www.python.org/downloads/) installed on your server of choice
 2. Install the requirements for this package using `pip install -r requirements.txt`
 3. Copy `default-config.json` to `config.json` and add the appropriate blank values
 4. Using your process manager, setup main.py to run.
-I recommend using PM2 so it would be `pm2 start rss-to-discord --interpreter python3 main.py`
+I recommend using PM2 so it would be `pm2 start main.py --name=rss-to-discord --interpreter=python3`
 5. Complete!
 Every time the RSS feed updates, the latest post will be sent to the Discord webhook

 ### Example usage